MetaMask/keyring-api/docs/security.md

 }
 ```

-Notice, however, that both dapps need to be allowlisted in the Snap's manifest.
+Notice, however, that both dapps must be allowlisted in the Snap's manifest.

 ### Ensure that the redirect URL cannot be manipulated